htmlburger/carbon-fields-docs/documentation/30-upgrade-guide.md

 - `association` field now returns `array( array( 'value', 'type', 'subtype', 'id' ), ... )`.
 - `set_datepicker_options` method is now `set_picker_options`
 - `set_timepicker_options` method is now `set_picker_options`
+- Date/Time/DateTime fields now always save in `Y-m-d H:i:s` format regardless of the display format set with `set_picker_options`.
+This allows you to easily compare dates in MySQL while keeping the ability for admins to interact with a user-friendly format such as `m/d/Y`.

 ##### Renamed/Updated Actions